LRCFS/lrcfs-file-renamer/readme.md

 3. All files in the meta data are referenced only once (highlighting any duplicate rows)
 4. All metadata column data adhere to their data types and validate correctly (i.e. check that dates are in a specified format, numbers are within a given range and that text is no longer than a maximum length)

-Once the data has been validate all the files can then be copied and renamed automatically, along with creating an updated metadata CSV file that contains both the original filename and new filename. **None of the original files are changed**.
+Once the data has been validated all the files can then be copied and renamed automatically, along with creating an updated metadata CSV file that contains both the original filename and new filename. **None of the original files are changed**.

  ![](https://i.imgur.com/ZCpNG3y.png)